CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/_index.md

 - **Threshold-based** (TCA): selected set of system-related events generated based on user-configured threshold values
 - **What Just Happened** (WJH): network hardware events generated when WJH feature is enabled on Mellanox switches

-The NetQ UI provides two event workflows and and two summary tables:
+The NetQ UI provides two event workflows and two summary tables:

 - Alarms card workflow: tracks critical severity system and TCA events for a given time frame
 - Info card workflow: tracks all warning, info, and debug severity system and TCA events for a given time frame